Succeed in your studies

 - Faculties: If you have questions about your program, your academic path or interest, you can make an appointment to see an academic counsellor or academic assistant by contacting the undergraduate studies office at your faculty.
 You can reach the office by phone or email.

-- Undergraduate course enrollment: For help with course enrollment, changes or withdrawal, visit the pages below.
+- Course enrolment: For help with course enrolment, changes or withdrawal, visit the pages below.

 - Make changes to your program: Follow the steps to change your program or add a major or minor.

 - Career Development Centre: Contact the Centre to make an appointment about careers in your field of study or for advice on finding a job.

 Technologies and support

 Online courses and learning: Go to Virtual Campus to access your online course material and e-learning resources.